Artificial-Linguistic/P2P/README.md

-# Fine Tuning Pre-Trained Image Models for Point Cloud Analysis with Point to Pixel Promting
+# Fine Tuning Pre-Trained Image Models for Point Cloud Analysis with Point to Pixel Prompting

 Created by Lavanya Joshi